WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

-A nominal type differs from a structural type in several ways; but one of the most fundamental ways is that a nominal type can be used to model entities that are not directly conveyed by the actual data.
+A nominal type differs from a structural type in several ways; but one of the most fundamental ways is that a nominal type can be used to model entities that are not directly conveyed by the actual data used to denote them.

 For example, one may choose to model a chair using the nominal type `Chair`;
 whose values contain a pair of integers: the SKU and price (for example).
 The